fengwang13/fengwang13.github.io/index.md

 Office: Room 701, No. 1 Engineering Bullding, No. 100 Road Waihuan, Guangzhou 510006

-### Quotes
-"A good theory (and information theory is one of the best) allows for simple analysis of simplified models.
-It also provides structural principles that allow insights from these simple models to be applied to more complex and realistic models..." --- Robert G. Gallager

 ### Research Interests
 - Signal Processing for Wireless Communications
 - Wireless Power Transfer